 BE CAREFUL THOUGH:

-As long as the email you receive from Ferryhopper has a barcode on it, you will be fine to enter the ferry with these ones.
-It will be very clear on the email you will receive from them, though.
-Otherwise, you will get instructions on how to get the printout ticket as some smaller ferry companies don’t have a barcode system on their tickets (very old-fashioned indeed…).
-This is not a problem, however, and all you have to do is to go to a kiosk outside of the ferry itself and people there will print out the ticket for you.
+As long as the email you receive from Ferryhopper has a barcode on it, you will be fine to enter the ferry with this.
+It will be very clear in the email you will receive from them, though.
+Otherwise, you will get instructions on how to get the printout ticket, as some smaller ferry companies don’t have a barcode system on their tickets (very old-fashioned indeed…).
+This is not a problem, however, and all you have to do is go to a kiosk outside of the ferry itself, a nd people there will print out the ticket for you.
 Ferryhopper will give you instructions on where to go exactly.

-How much does the Blue Star Ferry ticket cost?
+How much does a Blue Star Ferry ticket cost?

 FLIGHTS TO TINOS